csinva/iai-clinical-decision-rule/readme.md

-Demonstrating the use of PDR/PCS in emergency medicine on the PECARN dataset.
+# Demonstrating the use of PDR/PCS in emergency medicine on the PECARN dataset.

+Code for reproducing analysis evaluating the PECARN Clinical Decision rule for prediction Intra-abdominal injury requiring intervention (IAI-I).

 # PCS documentation